Ottoman conquest of Bosnia and Herzegovina: Origins and etymology

-The entire territory that is today known as Bosnia and Herzegovina was not conquered by the Ottoman Empire at once, in a single battle; rather, it took the Ottoman Empire several decades to conquer it.
+The entire territory that is today known as Bosnia and Herzegovina took the Ottoman Empire several decades to conquer.

 Military units of the Ottoman Empire made many raids into feudal principalities in the western Balkans at the end of the 14th century, some of them into territory of today's Bosnia and Herzegovina, long before the conquest of the Bosnian Kingdom.
 The first Ottoman raids led by Timurtash-Pasha happened in the eastern parts of Bosnia in 1384.
 The Battle of Bileća in 1388 was the first battle of the Ottoman army on the territory of today's Bosnia and Herzegovina.

 It soon won important victories against the regional feudal lords in the Battle of Marica (1371) and Battle of Kosovo (1389).

-In 1392, the Ottomans established the Skopsko Krajište following the capture of Skopje, the capital of the Serbian Empire between 1346-1371; the term krajište (крајиште) had originally served as an administrative unit of the Serbian Empire or Despotate to designate border regions where the emperor or despot had not established solid and firm control due to raids from hostile neighboring provinces.
-The militarized territories that would later receive the name Bosansko Krajište (lit.
-Bosnian Frontierland) were thus governed by the same Ottoman administration, based in Skopje.
+In 1392 the Ottomans established the Skopsko Krajište after the capture of Skopje, the capital of the Serbian Empire between 1346-1371; the term krajište (крајиште) had originally served as an administrative unit of the Serbian Empire or Despotate to designate border regions where the emperor or despot had not established solid and firm control due to raids from hostile neighboring provinces.
+The militarized territories that later named Bosansko Krajište (lit.
+Bosnian Frontierland) were governed by the same Ottoman administration, based in Skopje.